BalramAgnihotri123/Assignments/README.md

 #### DESCRIPTION

 Matching similar products from two datasets one containing Amazon dataset and the other containing flipkart dataset.
 This Folder consists of dataset from both the websites, a *walkthrough* of the project in a jupyter notebook and a python script format that contains easily editable and reusable code.
-The matching of the products is done through Consine Similarity of their titles/product_names.
+The matching of the products is done through Cosine Similarity of their titles/product_names.

 #### Libraries Used
 *   Python